mchalapuk/folders/README.md

 Above code:

- 1. Creates a group named `all-repos`,
- 2. Adds all folders from `~/code/` directory to the group,
+ 1. Adds all folders from `~/code/` directory to the group,
- 3. Runs `git checkout master` command on all folders,
+ 2. Runs `git checkout master` command on all folders,
- 4. Runs `git pull` command on all folders.
+ 3. Runs `git pull` command on all folders.

 ## License